oracle-devrel/cd3-automation-toolkit/oci_tools/cd3_automation_toolkit/documentation/terraform/network.md

                   tcp_options_source_port_min = string
                   }]
               (OR)
-              # If there are no Source Port Range
+              # When there are no Source Port Range
               source_port_range = []

               destination_port_range = [{